 The future of contact centers took a more concrete shape recently as Avaya filed for bankruptcy.
 Avaya is a large telecommunications company that is also considered a big player in the contact center industry.
 So the bankruptcy reveals a few key insights about the marketplace.

-Patrick Russell and our friends at inContact recently wrote a blog about what the Avaya bankruptcy means for the future of contact centers and the industry.
+Our friends at inContact recently wrote a blog about what the Avaya bankruptcy means for the future of contact centers and the industry.
 In fact, their thoughts were so good that we wanted to share them!

 So here is what they had to say: